ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Enhancement to Branch Protection Checks
 :   Failed branch protection checks are now listed in the opened issue comment

-New cocoa inventory validate command
-:   Added a new command cocoa inventory validate that can be used to validate existing inventory repo / inventory entries
+Validate Inventory with `cocoa inventory validate` Command :   Validate existing inventory repositories and entries using the new `cocoa inventory validate` command.

 ## 18 October 2024
 {: #devsecops-Oct2024-18}